Yufei-Luo/TS-DFM/README.md

 # Introduction

-This repo contains the code for "Generative Flow Model on Distance Geometry for Predicting Transition States of Chemical Reactions" to be published at *Nature Communications*.
+This repo contains the code for "Generative Flow Model on Distance Geometry for Predicting Transition States of Chemical Reactions" published at *Nature Communications*.

 # Dataset and pretrained checkpoints